Bumble-Bee-525/Compute-Them/README.md

 # Compute-Them
 A bot to beat the Compute-It game.
+(Originally created October 5 2024)